lacanoid/datalink/README.md

       from sample_datalinks;

-SQL/MED syntax to set link control options is not supported, but you can use normal SQL UPDATE on table DATALINK.COLUMN_OPTIONS to set them instead.
+SQL/MED syntax to set link control options for a column is not supported, but you can use normal SQL UPDATE on table DATALINK.COLUMN_OPTIONS to set them instead.